thetwosents/nav-wiki/README.md

 # nav-wiki

-A Chrome Extension with the intent of improving the Information Architecture of Wikipedia.org to make it easier to traverse across topics rapidly.
+A Chrome Extension which aims to improve the Information Architecture of Wikipedia.org by showing the table of contents on the sidebar as you scroll through a page.

-Primary features: (in progress)

-- [x] Show Table of Contents as a sticky sidebar
+# Installation
+Initial setup
+- clone repo
+- open `chrome://extensions`
+- on the Extensions page, enable the Develper Mode with the button in the top right
+- click `Load Unpacked` and select the directory where you cloned the repo
+- go to Wikipedia and feast on knowledge

+After you've made changes to the code
+- save the text file
+- click the refresh button on the extensions page
+- refresh the wikipedia page to see changes

+# Main features

 - [ ] Sticky header for current scroll position context
 - [ ] Highlight current scroll position in sidebar